jschulberg/Federalist-Papers-NLP/Code/EDA.md

     4  From the New York Packet  1787-12-14

 First, we create a few data frames that can be used for analysis purposes later on.
-To generate these datasets, we have to get rid of some of the unnecessary words that don't signify very much to us.
+To generate these datasets, we have to get rid of some of the unnecessary words that don't signify very much to us (i.e. stop words).

 ```python